 “The commission ignores the exculpatory emails and focuses on those which support its extreme case,” Nicholas Green, a lawyer for Intel, told the EU General Court in Luxembourg on the hearing’s second day.
 The evidence used was “irrelevant,” he said.

-The documents concerning Dell Inc. (DELL) that Intel wanted the EU to consider “don’t really help” Intel’s case and don’t absolve the company, said Nicholas Khan, a lawyer for the commission.
+The documents concerning Dell Inc. (DELL:US) that Intel wanted the EU to consider “don’t really help” Intel’s case and don’t absolve the company, said Nicholas Khan, a lawyer for the commission.

 A fifth of Dell’s operating income came from Intel rebates in 2004 according to the U.S. Securities and Exchange Commission’s 2010 accounting fraud case against the Round Rock, Texas-based company.
 That rose to “a zenith of about 70 percent” after the infringement period in the EU case, Khan said, citing the SEC report.